 Some companies I’ve met limit their security standards to only what is currently achievable, incrementally increasing requirements step by step.
 I’m not a big fan of this approach.
 Instead, I believe a standard should focus on what needs to be achieved.
 Several strategies can help make these standards more actionable:

-• Put effort into quality: Work on clarity, achievability and reasonability of requirements.
+- Put effort into quality: Work on clarity, achievability, and reasonability of requirements.
 If effort is saved here, requirements can cause much more work for software engineers later on.
-A great way to ensure acceptance of engineers is by involving them in the review process.
-Have a look at TSS-WEB for inspirations but don’t just copy and paste everything without internal review process.
+A great way to ensure the acceptance of engineers is by involving them in the review process.
+Have a look at TSS-WEB for inspiration but don’t just copy and paste everything without an internal review process.

-• Define objective-based requirements: Another approach, especially for high-level policies, is to focus on what you want to archive and let dev teams or organizational units (e.g. projects) decide the “how”.
-An example of such an objective-based security requirement could be “perform dynamic and static security testing before releasing” instead of requiring the use of a particular SAST tool in every build.
+- Focus on objective-based requirements: Another approach, especially for high-level policies, is to focus on what you want to archive and let dev teams or organizational units (such as projects) decide the “how”.
+An example of such an objective-based security requirement could be to “perform dynamic and static security testing before releasing” instead of requiring the use of a particular SAST tool in every build.

-• Provide an AppSec framework: Developing an AppSec framework as a SSDLC implementation guidance can be an effective way to guide teams toward achieving specific security objectives, not just for fulfilling objective-based requirements.
+- Develop an AppSec framework: Developing an AppSec framework as an SSDLC implementation guidance can be an effective way to guide teams toward achieving specific security objectives, not just for fulfilling objective-based requirements.
 For example, in the case of the AST tool requirement above, the framework could describe different tools and processes that teams can choose from to meet this requirement.
 This flexible approach is particularly helpful for larger organizations with diverse and heterogeneous development environments.

 Also, you may think about how to distinguish requirements to make them more feasible for a particular application.
 Here are some approaches for archiving this:

-• Develop a custom maturity model: Not all requirements need to be implemented for every application, nor at the same time.
-Creating a custom maturity model, with levels such as “baseline” and “advanced”, helps align requirements with an individual security maturity stage.
-This approach provides dev teams with a clear, phased implementation path, ensuring they can progressively improve security by adapting new practices.
-Such maturity models may address organizational units (e.g. whole project) or particular dev teams.
+- Develop a team maturity model: Not all requirements need to be implemented for every application, nor at the same time.
+Creating its own maturity model for dev teams, with levels such as “baseline” and “advanced”, helps align requirements with an individual security maturity stage.
+This approach provides dev teams with a clear, phased implementation path, ensuring they can progressively improve security by adopting new practices.
+Such maturity models may address organizational units (e.g. whole projects) or particular dev teams.
 A common implementation of the latter is known as Security Belts.

 Utilize Security Requirement Tools